delvtech/drift/README.md

 // Invalidate all reads matching partial arguments contract.cache.invalidateReadsMatching("balanceOf");

-// Invalidate all reads associated with the contract contract.cache.clearReads();
+// Clear all reads associated with the contract contract.cache.clearReads();

 // Let it all go...